 Centralized user identities are gradually entering the mainstream.
 Both IT teams and users love this trend.
 Instead of being scattered across multiple services and tools, employees enjoy a single account with centralized roles across all company applications.

 The story doesn’t end on how users access applications.
 It expands to how information about users travels with them.
 Projects, teams, roles, permissions, managers.
-Information hosted in a cloud Identity Provider like Azure AD or Okta should propagate automatically to all connected applications, from the payroll tool to Confluence.
+Information hosted in a cloud Identity Provider like Azure AD (Entra) or Okta should propagate automatically to all connected applications, from the payroll tool to Confluence.

 In the real world, however, things are not that simple.
 Sending information to Confluence Server and Data Center and making it accessible to other users requires a very specific configuration.